The Seasonal Equine Cycle - unlocking nature's rhythms. A proactive approach to sustain equine vitality year-round.

 • Check body condition - horses burn up to 15-20% more calories trying to maintain their internal body temperatures, with older horses in particular having to work harder to thermo-regulate in the winter months.

 • Keep your horse’s internal furnace burning by upping the hay volume.
-The hindgut is the horse’s central heating system, and the more fibre that’s digested in the cecum of the hindgut by bacterial fermentation, the more warmth is generated.
+The hindgut is the horse’s central heating system, and the more fibre that’s digested in the hindgut by bacterial fermentation, the more warmth is generated.

 The EquiNatural Blog